 - Married Filing Separately: There is a partial deduction for income up to $10,000.
 After $10,000, there is no deduction.

 Like any retirement account, you do not need to wait until retirement to claim your distributions.
 Here’s what you need to know:

-There is no one-size-fits-all solution when it comes to choosing and funding a specific type of IRA account.
+There is no one-size-fits-all solution when it comes to choosing and funding a specific type of Individual Retirement Account.
 This is why speaking directly with a financial professional at LPL Financial is so important.
 Contact Dylan Brooks today at (888) 831-1500.